How To Trade Compound (COMP): A Step-by-Step Guide

 Step 2: Funds your account

-Step 3: Choose how much Compound you want to trade
+Step 3: Choose how many Compound coins you want to trade

 Step 4: Buy Compound (go long) or sell Compound (go short)